 You might be able to apply for a No Exposure Certification (NEC) exclusion (aka Conditional Exclusion for No Exposure) if none of your facility’s runoff could possibly come into contact with pollutants from materials or industrial activities.
-Look at the Exposure Checklist in Part III of the NEC form in Appendix D of the OKR05 Permit.
-If your answer is “No” to ALL of the 11 questions in that checklist, then you can apply to DEQ to have your NEC reviewed.
+Look at the Exposure Checklist in Part III of the NEC form.
+If your answer is “No” to ALL of the questions in that checklist, then you can apply to DEQ to have your NEC reviewed.

 What is an Industrial No Exposure Certification?

 An industrial certification of No Exposure – or NEC – means that there is no possible exposure of stormwater runoff from your facility (from rain, snow, and other types of precipitation) by means of controls or stormwater Best Management Practices (BMPs) to any possible pollutants from materials or industrial activities.
 Examples of BMPs include structural controls (such as a storm-resistant shelter or a berm), or sustainable stormwater management (such as low impact development (LID) or green infrastructure/smart growth).